Brian-Masse/Recall/README.md

 ## **Upcoming Features**

-New Features:
 - Automatic Daily Log + image Generation

-New Ways to Browse:

 - Puts photo gallery, search, favorites, and templates on the same page
 - Ability to search through events
 - Redesigned Data page

-New Ways to Customize:

 - More Event, Goal, and Data settings

 ---